sophieregina/elephanthouse2.0/README.md

 # elephanthouse2.0

+elephanthouse2.0 is a virtual museum of the [sic!
+Elephanthouse](https://www.sic-elephanthouse.ch/) in Lucern.
+It was build as part of a master thesis in digital humanities.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts